E2OpenPlugins/e2openplugin-OscamStatus/README.md

 Version 1.2
 * Improve Autodetect
-* Autodetected server name is not saved nor readed from configuration file
+* Autodetected server name is not saved nor read from configuration file

+Version 1.3
+* Fully adapted screens for Full HD
+* Provid is now also displayed (useful for Seca & Viaccess)
+* Support E2 picon by name